pimcore/pimcore/doc/Development_Documentation/20_Extending_Pimcore/13_Bundle_Developers_Guide/04_Bundle_Collection.md

         // call addBundle with a class name as string and restrict it to the dev environment
         $collection->addBundle(FooBundle::class, 0, ['dev']);

-        // directly add a LazyLoadedItem - this is was addBundle does internally when gets a string
+        // directly add a LazyLoadedItem - this is what addBundle does internally when gets a string
         $collection->add(new LazyLoadedItem(FooBundle::class, 0, ['dev']));
     }
 }